psrpinto/rev2-master-keyboard/README.md

 | 16 - 127  | 16                  |

 ## Zone A Octave (CC3)
+Transpose Zone A up or down N octaves.

 Values of an initialized patch are indicated as **default**.
-The *first-key note* is the note of the 1st key on the keyboard, starting from the left.
+The *first-key note* is the note produced by the 1st key on the keyboard, starting from the left.

 | CC3 Value | Zone A Octave | First-key Note ||
 |:---------:|:-------------:|:--------------:|-|